Using a custom domain name

 - Click Settings (the gear icon) at the top of your Dashboard.

-- Click the blog you’d like to update on the left side of the page.
+- Click the blog you’d like to update on the right side of the page.

 - Click “Test your domain.”